When can I have sex again?

 Here are some things you should know:

-• If you had a vaginal delivery with a tear, you may need four weeks to heal before sex is comfortable (and sometimes much longer if the tear was severe or it’s not healing well).
+• If you had a vaginal delivery with a tear, you may need four weeks or longer to heal before sex is comfortable (and sometimes much longer if the tear was severe or it’s not healing well).

 What birth control should I get?